 - Are there any restrictions that my child needs to follow?

-- Should I take my child to see a specialist?
-What will that cost, and will my insurance cover seeing a specialist?
+- Should I take my child to see other specialists?
+Will my insurance cover that?

 - Is there a generic alternative to the medicine you're prescribing for my child?

 - Are there any brochures or other printed material that I can have?
 What websites do you recommend?